Evidence for profile changes in PSR J1713+0747 using the uGMRT: Discussion

 \section{Discussion}

-We report for the first time, evidence for a profile change accompanied by a disturbance in the timing behaviour in PSR J1713+0747, which is known to be one of the three pulsars with the smallest post-fit residuals \citep{Kerr+2020,Alam+2020a}.
-The profile change is seen in both Band 3 and Band 5 data after MJD 59321 with a peak deviation of 12 and 8 times off-pulse RMS and an enhanced variability in Band 5 profiles after the event.
-This variability appears to be linked with a jump that is followed by an exponential recovery seen in the timing residuals with a magnitude of $\sim$47 $\mu$s and a recovery timescale of $\sim$140 days.
+We report the evidence for a profile change accompanied by a disturbance in the timing behaviour in PSR J1713+0747, which is known to be one of the three best timed pulsars \citep{Perera+2019, Kerr+2020,Alam+2020a}.
+The profile change is seen in both Band 3 and Band 5 data after MJD 59321 with a peak deviation of 12 and 8 times off-pulse RMS, and an enhanced variability in Band 5 profiles after the event.
+This variability appears to be linked with a jump that is followed by an exponential recovery seen in the timing residuals with a magnitude of $\sim$48 $\mu$s and a recovery timescale of $\sim$159 days.
 These considerations make the present event more dramatic than the past two events seen in this pulsar.
-An achromatic timing change model is preferred over models with an inverse square or inverse quartic frequency dependence in Band 5, contrary to what was seen in the previous two events in 2008 and 2016 in this pulsar \citep{LamEG+2018, Goncharov+2020}.
+We find that a model with chromatic index as a free parameter suggesting a $\sim\nu^{+1.34}$ frequency dependence best describes this event, which is more consistent with its origin being at least partly magnetospheric rather than it being an ISM event.

-We infer that the event is unlikely due to a dramatic change in the ISM as (a) it appears to be achromatic in Band 5, and (b) a profile change is seen in both high and low frequency bands.
+We infer that the event is unlikely to be due to a change in the ISM alone as (a) the event appears to be more pronounced in Band 5 than in Band 3 with a chromatic index of $\sim-1.34$, and (b) a profile change is seen in both high and low frequency bands.
 Although we cannot rule out a change in pulse scatter-broadening with the current data, this does not appear to be the cause of the event.
 The situation appears to be similar to the profile mode-change event in slow pulsars like PSR J0332+5434 \citep{Lyne1971, Liu_2006, 2011chen}.
 If this is indeed the case, the tail-like feature seen before the event in the Band~3 profile is due to a profile component rather than prominent pulse broadening, implying that caution needs to be exercised in modeling ISM noise for this pulsar for PTA analysis.